 Introductory Studies courses

 Physical Education courses

 Students planning on transferring to the Anderson Schools of Management on the Albuquerque campus should be familiar with and must meet the UNM/ASM Core Curriculum Requirements.

 Associate of Arts in Pre-Professional Elementary Education

-Offered only at UNM-Los Alamos Bernalillo Education Center

 About the Program

 This degree program is designed for the student who is planning to transfer to a baccalaureate program upon completion.
 It is also designed to meet Level III/Paraprofessional licensure for educational assistants.
-It is the student's responsibility to contact his/her education advisor before registering for courses in the degree program:
+It is the student's responsibility to contact his/her education advisor at the 4 year institution of his or her choice before registering for courses in the degree program:

-Specific Requirements

-1. A minimum of 63 credit hours.
+1. A minimum of 67 credit hours.